kmarasa/467-CapstoneCS/README.md

 ### Prerequisites

 You will need :

--Pi Pico
+- Pi Pico
--Breadboard
+- Breadboard
--DHT20 sensor
+- DHT20 sensor
--(5) 220Ω resistors
+- (5) 220Ω resistors
--Wiring
+- Wiring
--(5) LEDs (2 green, 2 yellow, 1 red)
+- (5) LEDs (2 green, 2 yellow, 1 red)
--LCD 16x2 Monitor
+- LCD 16x2 Monitor

 For compiling and flashing the program onto the Pi Pico, it is recommended to use:

--VS Code
+- VS Code
--Raspberry Pi Pico Project extension on VS Code
+- Raspberry Pi Pico Project extension on VS Code

 ### Build